August 10: Today in Royal History

 August 10, 1888 – Birth of Prince Christopher of Greece and Denmark, son of King George I of Greece, in Pavlovsk, near St. Petersburg, Russia

-Christopher was the only one of his parents’ eight children born outside of Greece.
+Christopher was the only one of his parents’ eight children not born in Greece.
 His birth was a surprise, as his eldest sibling was 20 years old at the time of Christopher’s birth.
 Christopher was offered the thrones of Lithuania, Albania, and Portugal, all of which he refused.
-Christopher believed a throne should be accepted only when the prospective ruler was seriously dedicated to the idea of leading a country.
+Christopher believed a throne should be accepted only when the prospective ruler was seriously dedicated to leading a country.
 Christopher did not believe himself to be sufficiently up to the challenge.

 Unofficial Royalty: Prince Christopher of Greece and Denmark